tldr-pages/tldr/pages/linux/cvfsck.md

 `cvfsck -A`

-- Provide a specific path to a configuration file that is to be used, overriding the implicit location:
+- Provide a specific path to a configuration file to be used for overriding the implicit location:

 `cvfsck -c {{path/to/configuration_file}}`